learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 then gives us details about the `expected` and `actual` values.
 This shows you exactly how the value your code is returning (the `actual` value) differs from what the test is looking for.
-Make sure you understand what this is telling you &mdash; it will come in handy in later labs!
+Make sure you understand what this is telling you — it will come in handy in later labs!

 This error makes sense because we have the `name` variable set equal to "Joe" in our `index.js` file.
 Let's change that line of code to set `name` equal to